What is a Roadie?

 Fundraising for Roadies

 Although Roadies have no fundraising minimum, we are a fundraising event and encourage you to do so!
 AIDS/LifeCycle participants raise funds for critical programs and services at San Francisco AIDS Foundation and the Los Angeles LGBT Center.
-Last year, Roadies raised $700,000!
+In AIDS/LifeCycle 2018, Roadies raised over $719,000!

 Roadies take a week off to move tables, pick up garbage, mark huge tent grids, hand out bananas, and the list goes on.
 They work together and create magic out of a warehouse full of supplies.
 How many people do you know who volunteer for a full week?
 YOU are an inspiration!